 There are also train lines from Zagreb to Split; this used to be the most popular way of getting to Split in the 20th century, but it lost its popularity to buses.
 Trains are the most popular with students because they have student discounts and are for local students commuting from Split to Zagreb.

-By cars and rent a cars companies
+By cars and rental companies

 By far, the best way to get to Split is by car.
 Whether you rent a car or drive yourself, it’s a good idea to have one or rent a scooter if you want to explore the nearby towns, mountains, and remote beaches.